TritonDataCenter/rfd/rfd/0026/README.md

 #### CPU and RAM

 The current prototype makes NFS server zones have a `cpu_cap` of `100`, and memory and swap of `256`.
-Running ad-hoc, manual perfomance tests, CPU utilization and memory footprint while writing a 4 GiB file from one Docker container to a shared volume while 9 other containers read the same file did not go over 40% and 115 MBs respectively.
+Running ad-hoc, manual performance tests, CPU utilization and memory footprint while writing a 4 GiB file from one Docker container to a shared volume while 9 other containers read the same file did not go over 40% and 115 MiB respectively.

 There is definitely a need for an automated way to run benchmarks that characterize a much wider variety of workloads to determine optimal capacity